This bouncing bunny craft is a really fun STEAM activity to do with your students.

-STEP 9: Decorate your second cup with fun rainbow colors.
+STEP 9: Decorate your second cup with fun rainbow colours.
 You don't need to add bunny details or elastic bands to the second cup.

-STEP 10: Add whiskers with pipe cleaners and make another bunny friend!
+STEP 10: Add whiskers with pipe cleaners and then make another bunny friend!

 TIME TO PLAY

 Place Cup 2 facing down on the table (bottom up).
-Put Cup 1 on top op Cup 2 (elastic bands will be resting on the bottom of Cup 2).
+Put Cup 1 on top of Cup 2 (elastic bands will be resting on the bottom of Cup 2).

 Push your bunny down and release to see it jump like POPCORN!

 We'd love to see how your kids' projects turns out.
 Please comment below!